LNG Danger To Our Communities Tim Riley Law .com 805-984-2350

 The Horrifying History of Liquefied Natural Gas

 The Cleveland Disaster The very first commercial LNG facility built in the United States in 1941, caused a major industrial accident known as the "The Cleveland Disaster."
 Where, in 1944, according to the U.S. Bureau of Mines report, LNG holding tanks failed and released their contents into the streets and sewers and their vaporous cloud ignited and fire engulfed the nearby residents and commercial establishments.
+LNG destroyed 79 Homes, 2 Factories, 217 Cars, 7 Trailers, Left 680 Homeless, Injured 225 and Killed 131.

-Their Self-Serving Assurances Have Left Many Speechless
+Their False Self-Serving Assurances Have Left Many Speechless

 The Energy Industry Evades Discussing The Cleveland Disaster

-But… a Picture is Worth 1000 Words
+But, a Picture is Worth a 1000 Words...

 Introduction: